froukje/de-zoomcamp/week_1_basics_n_setup/notes/notes_week_01.md

 ![container_example](container_example.png "Container Example Illustration")

-* You can have multiple container using postgres and the databases in each container do not know from each other, will not interfere with each other*
+* You can have multiple container using postgres and the databases in each container do not know from each other, will not interfere with each other
 * You don't need to install the software in your host computer, but only docker
 * Docker helps to make your work distributionable, you can run the docker image in a different environment (e.g. in Google Cloud (kubernetes), AWS Batch)

 ## Why should we care about Docker?
 * Reproducibality
 * Local Experiments
-* Integration tests (CI/CD, use e.g. github actions)
+* Integration tests (CI/CD, use e.g. github actions, not covered in this course)
-* Running pipelines on the cloud (AWS Batch, Kubernetes jobs)*
+* Running pipelines on the cloud (AWS Batch, Kubernetes jobs)
 * Spark (for defining data pipelines)
 * Serverless (usefull for processing data, one record at a time; AWS Lamda, Google functions)